-Sex Offense Related Criminal Activity: Any criminal activity that subjects a member of the applicant's household, which includes minors 13 to 17 years of age, to be subject to sex offender lifetime registration under a State sex offender registration program.
+Sex Offense Related Criminal Activity: Any criminal activity that subjects a member of the applicant's household to be subject to sex offender lifetime registration under a State sex offender registration program.

 Other Criminal Activity: any criminal activity including, but not limited to, violent criminal activity which would adversely affect the health, safety, or right to peaceful enjoyment of the public housing premises by other residents or persons residing in the immediate vicinity or employees of the LACDA.